-Our principal sources of cash have historically been from operating activities.
-Our principal source of liquidity in excess of cash from operating activities has historically been from proceeds from our credit facilities and issuances of common stock.
+Our principal sources of cash have historically been from cash provided by operating activities.
+Our principal source of liquidity in addition to cash provided by operating activities, or when we have used net cash in our operating activities, has historically been from proceeds from our credit facilities and issuances of common stock.
 In May, 2021 we raised net proceeds of \$477.7 million from our initial public offering, after deducting underwriting discounts and commissions and inclusive of our underwriters' partial exercise of their overallotment option.
 We used \$407.0 million of these proceeds to repay certain first lien and second lien debt obligations with the balance used for acquisitions in 2021 and general corporate purposes.
 In November 2021, we entered into the Securitization Facility (as defined below under "Indebtedness"), which we also use as a source of liquidity for completing acquisitions and for working capital as needed.
+In August 2022, we drew \$60.0 million under the Delayed Draw Term Loan Facility to replace cash on our balance sheet previously used to complete acquisitions in the fourth quarter of 2021.